anharrington/handsonpython/rstP/whilestatements.rst

 ``bounce2.py``.
 Once you have the displacement (dx, dy) between the hidden center and the latest mouse click, the distance between the points is ``(dx*dx + dy*dy)**0.5``, using the Pythagorean Theorem of geometry.
-If this distance is no more than the radius you have chosen for the mystery circle, then the user has found the circle!
+If this distance is no more than the radius that you have chosen for the mystery circle, then the user has found the circle!
 You can use ``getShift`` as written, or modify it into a function ``getDistance`` that directly returns the distance between